Table of contents

 I struggled with depression at a far younger age than was ever realized.
 Mostly, it started with anxiety.
 And I had plenty to be anxious about.

 The details aren’t important.
-Some stories are not as severe as mine but others much more so.
+Some stories are not as severe as mine, but others much more so.
 It’s too easy to compare our “stories” and come away feeling either better or worse.
-Besides, your story is your story just like mine is mine.
+Besides, your story is your story, just like mine is mine.

-As I entered my teenage years, my anxiety triggered depression and I was depressed for many years.
+As I entered my teenage years, my anxiety triggered depression, and I was depressed for many years.
 It wasn’t until about twenty years ago that I started to manage and eventually defeat my depression.
 Out of that experience, I wrote a book that is now available at all online retailers.
 As of today, July 4th, the e-book isn’t available.
 Should be online within about ten days.

-I was, and still am fortunate to be married to a man who supported me through it all.
-He knew depression wasn’t anything I asked for and he saw how hard I worked to get better.
+I was, and still am, fortunate to be married to a man who supported me through it all.
+He knew depression wasn’t anything I asked for, and he saw how hard I worked to get better.
 It would’ve been much harder without him.
 And I fully recognize that many of you may not have the support system I did.
 But I know many who have been in those shoes and have still managed to “make their voice bigger” than their illness.

 Shame and the Christian

 I suffered much shame as a Christian.
 It took me a long time to reconcile it all and realize I had no more to be ashamed of than someone who had diabetes or some other physical ailment.
-I studied my Bible and began sharing my store at workshops, retreats, and Bible studies.
-The more I shared, the better I got and in the process like to think that many were helped by my story.
+I studied my Bible and began sharing my story at workshops, retreats, and Bible studies.
+The more I shared, the better I got, and in the process like to think that many were helped by my story.

 I still share my story on this blog and in my new book.
 You will find lots of information here and many resources to help you in your journey.